coltonbh/qcop/README.md

 )
 ```

 The behavior of `compute()` and `compute_args()` can be tuned by passing in keyword arguments like `collect_files` shown above.
-Arguments can modify which scratch directory location to use, whether to delete or keep the scratch files after a calculation completes, what files to collect from a calculation, whether to print the program stdout in real time as the program executes, and whether to propagate a wavefunction through a series of calculations.
+Arguments can modify which scratch directory location to use, whether to delete or keep the scratch files after a calculation completes, what files to collect from a calculation, whether to stream the program logs in real time as the program executes, and whether to propagate a wavefunction through a series of calculations.
 Arguments also include hooks for passing in update functions that can be called as a program executes in real time.
 See the [compute method docstring](https://github.com/coltonbh/qcop/blob/83868df51d241ffae3497981dfc3c72235319c6e/qcop/adapters/base.py#L57-L123) for more details.

 See the [/examples](https://github.com/coltonbh/qcop/tree/master/examples) directory for more examples.